 Property ValueType Description

 egScreenC:screencontainer seq egScreenL:ScreenL An ordered list of screen bags.

 Every bag of screens in this list

 represents the screens used for a

 particular ink from the list of inks

-(see Graphics section in this
+(see the section 'Graphics' in this

 document).
 They are linked by

 their index in the lists.